facebookincubator/GeoLift/website/docs/GettingStarted/MultiCellWalkthrough.md

 The final step in the process is to calculate the Lift generated by our Social Media and Paid Search campaigns.
 We can leverage the `GeoLiftMultiCell` function to easily perform statistical inference on our test.
 The key parameters of this function are:

-* `data`: A data.frame containing the historical conversions by geographic unit.
+* `data`: A data frame containing the historical conversions by geographic unit.
 It requires at least a "locations" column with the geo name, a "Y" column with the outcome data (units), a time column with the indicator of the time period (starting at 1), and covariates (optional).
 In this example, we will use the `GeoTestData_Test` data frame we just obtained through `GeoDataRead`.

 * `locations`:A list of lists of test markets per cell.
 The recommended layout is `list(cell_1 = list("locA"), cell2 = list("locB"), cell3 = list("locC"),...)`.